 - Effective immediately, the Copyright Office will no longer accept notices of intention to obtain a compulsory license for making and distributing digital phonorecords of nondramatic musical works (NOIs), such as in the form of a permanent download, limited download, or interactive stream.

-- The Copyright Office will soon set forth regulations establishing the form, content, and procedures for the filing of schedules setting forth the title, artist, and rights owner of pre-1972 sound recordings, which rights owners may file with the Copyright Office.
+- The Copyright Office has issued a Rule regarding the form, content, and procedures for the filing of contact information by an entity that performs pre-1972 sound recordings by means of digital audio transmission.
+The Rule also sets forth regulations establishing the form, content, and procedures for the filing of schedules setting forth the title, artist, and rights owner of pre-1972 sound recordings, which rights owners may file with the Copyright Office.

-- The Copyright Office will soon set forth regulations establishing specific, reasonable steps that, if taken, are sufficient to constitute a good faith, reasonable search to determine whether a pre-1972 sound recording is being commercially exploited, including the services that satisfy the good faith, reasonable search requirement for purposes of certain safe harbors.
+- The Copyright Office issued a Notice of Proposed Rulemaking addressing specific, reasonable steps that, if taken, are sufficient to constitute a good faith, reasonable search to determine whether a pre-1972 sound recording is being commercially exploited, including the services that satisfy the good faith, reasonable search requirement for purposes of certain safe harbors.
 The Copyright Office will also set forth regulations establishing the form, content, and procedures for the filing of related notices.

-- The Copyright Office will soon publish a notice soliciting information to assist in the designation of the appropriate entity to serve as the mechanical licensing collective and the designation of a digital licensee coordinator who will serve on the board of the collective and perform certain activities in connection with the representation of digital music providers.
+- The Copyright Office issued a Notice of Inquiry soliciting information to assist in the designation of the appropriate entity to serve as the mechanical licensing collective and the designation of a digital licensee coordinator who will serve on the board of the collective and perform certain activities in connection with the representation of digital music providers.
 The Office will engage in additional rulemaking activities with respect to the revamped system for mechanical licensing.